OUM Chiropractor Insights

 Avoiding Allegations of Sexual Misconduct

-Jan 11, 2024 5:04:27 PM / by OUM Risk Management Expert
+Jan 11, 2024 5:04:27 PM / by OUM Risk Management Specialist

 Brunette woman lying while a physiotherapist touching her hips in a room-1Chiropractic is a very “hands on” profession.
 As such, chiropractors are at higher risk for allegations of sexual misconduct by their patients.
 Therefore, it is of utmost importance that chiropractors appropriately educate their patients regarding chiropractic treatment and maintain healthy boundaries with their patients.